torvalds/linux/Documentation/mm/unevictable-lru.rst

 munlock_vma_folio(), which calls munlock_folio() when the VMA is VM_LOCKED
 (unless it was a PTE mapping of a part of a transparent huge page).

-munlock_page() uses the mlock pagevec to batch up work to be done under lru_lock by  __munlock_page().  __munlock_page() decrements the page's mlock_count, and when that reaches 0 it clears PG_mlocked and clears PG_unevictable, moving the page from unevictable state to inactive LRU.
+munlock_folio() uses the mlock pagevec to batch up work to be done under lru_lock by  __munlock_folio().  __munlock_folio() decrements the folio's mlock_count, and when that reaches 0 it clears the mlocked flag and clears the unevictable flag, moving the folio from unevictable state to the inactive LRU.

-But in practice that may not work ideally: the page may not yet have reached "the unevictable LRU", or it may have been temporarily isolated from it.
-In those cases its mlock_count field is unusable and must be assumed to be 0: so that the page will be rescued to an evictable LRU, then perhaps be mlocked again later if vmscan finds it in a VM_LOCKED VMA.
+But in practice that may not work ideally: the folio may not yet have reached "the unevictable LRU", or it may have been temporarily isolated from it.
+In those cases its mlock_count field is unusable and must be assumed to be 0: so that the folio will be rescued to an evictable LRU, then perhaps be mlocked again later if vmscan finds it in a VM_LOCKED VMA.